 Famous Immigrant Birthdays in April

 CitizenPath recognizes April birthdays for famous, accomplished and notable immigrant Americans.
 Thank an immigrant for making the USA great.
-Immigration reform will help the best and brightest doctors, engineers, entertainers and entrepreneurs stay in the U.S.
+History has proven that immigrants help spur creativity, invention and new job growth.
+Immigration reform will help the best and brightest doctors, engineers, entertainers and entrepreneurs stay in the United States.
+Our list features foreign-born persons who became permanent residents or citizens of the United States.

 Heath Ledger (April 4, 1979 – January 22, 2008) was an Australian American actor and director.
 The Academy Award-nominated actor had 19 films to his credit before passing away from an accidental drug overdose.